MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 - Azure Stack HCI (platform), version 23H2
 - Virtual Machines (workload)

-This guidance does not aim to address all workload resource types, as these can have specific architecture aspects and suggestions, such as Azure Arc-enabled Kubernetes or Azure Virtual Desktop (AVD).
+This guidance does not aim to address all workload resource types, as these can have specific architecture aspects and suggestions, such as Azure Arc-enabled AKS or Azure Virtual Desktop (AVD).

 ## Reliability